Horse Therapy for Troubled Teenagers

 Shepherd’s Hill Academy uses Equine Relationship Therapy or ERT, also known as Equine Assisted Psychotherapy or EAP, as one of its many therapeutic methods.
 ERT/EAP is a therapeutic approach that focuses on relationships and utilizes horses as a tool to enhance behavioral, relational, emotional, and spiritual growth.

 Upon enrollment and based on his or her individual needs, your child has the privilege of choosing his or her own horse to bond with during a weekly Equine Relationship Therapy session.
 For the duration of his or her stay, your child participates in ERT activities facilitated by Equine Assisted Psychotherapy and Equine Assisted Learning O.K.
-Corral Series certified instructors and counselors.
-The proven benefits of ERT/EAP include:
+Corral Series and Natural Lifemanship certified instructors and counselors.

 - Problem Solving Skills